pyonir/pyonir/README.md

 **JSON response**

-any pattern that begins with the default API url are automatically returning JSON.
+any pattern that begins with the default API name are automatically returning JSON.

 ```md
 /api/some_data/{data_id:str}: